klahnakoski/mo-deploy/docs/library-versioning.md

 The SVN repo can be ephemeral: It is only needed to track changes and propagate them to another Git repo.
 Once the propagation is complete, the `.svn` directory can be removed, the `dev` branch deleted, and the SVN server destroyed: Another can take its place easily enough.

 In practice, this is not done because disk is cheap, and it takes time to setup a new SVN repo.
-But, when considering backups: Know that this technique requires no long-term SVN state.
+But, when considering what data to backup: Know that this technique requires no long-term SVN state.